 About This Program

-Target Population: Children ages 3-18 and their parents/caregivers burdened by the impact, symptoms and behaviors of traumatic events or unacceptable living conditions
+Target Population: Caregivers and their children ages 3-18 burdened by the symptoms and behaviors of unresolved impact of historical or recent traumatic events.

 For children/adolescents ages: 3 – 18

 For parents/caregivers of children ages: 3 – 18

 ITTM targets and treats not only the child's complex trauma, but the caregiver's unresolved childhood trauma history.
 When a family is impacted by trauma, the child-adult relationship is also threatened.
 Caregivers parenting a traumatized child frequently have unresolved trauma themselves and are frequently clinically depressed which makes it difficult for them to be emotionally available to their hurting child.
 Their distress is often unintentionally acted out on the child whose misbehavior is "triggering" the caregiver's own history of victimization.

 The majority of families referred to ITTM are "at risk," financially vulnerable, or receiving social assistance.
 The intrinsic motivation levels, productivity and employability are frequently compromised.
 Many of the children's caregivers are struggling in core domains such as school, social arenas, and within their own families.
 Others are early year's families, families with very young parents, or children no longer living with their family of origin.

 ITTM is designed to treat the unresolved trauma impact from childhood in parents & other caregivers prior to engaging the child in treatment (aged 3-18 years).
 The caregiver can include any adult with long-term involvement with the child.
 In effect, ITTM treats two generations at once, increasing the functioning of both child and parent.